morganstanley/testplan/doc/en/getting_started.rst

 Working with the source
 -----------------------

-You will need a working python 3.7+ interrpreter preferably a venv, and for the interactive ui you need node installed.
+You will need a working python 3.10+ interpreter preferably a venv, and for the interactive ui you need node installed.
 We are using `doit <https://pydoit.org/contents.html>`_ as the taskrunner ``doit list`` can show all the commands.

   .. code-block:: text